 The cause of deposits can be from excessive hardness in your water & a chemical imbalance reacting with the pool surface, producing various colors.

 Scale Removal Products

 Pumice Stone — A pumice stone is a rough stone that may be used on ceramic tile or concrete surfaces to erase away scale.
 This product is a bi-product of lava stone but is often NON effective on most calcium build up.
 It wears quickly and you have to keep both the stone and the surface wet at all times to prevent any damages, like scratches.

 Glass Bead Removal — This application needs to be done by an experienced professional only.
 In the wrong hands, this method can etch tile and remove grout from your tile.
 If preformed by an inexperienced person the result can be costly.
 Some individuals use “high pressure” to remove your calcium line and in the process they etch your tile and remove grout lines.
 Affinity Pools “only” uses as much pressure to remove the calcium and not the grout.

 Stain Remover — Stain remover is safe on all surfaces, and it’s added to water to gradually wear off stains and re-suspend the calcium carbonate.
 However, results on calcium silicate are not recommended.
 The stain is applied by adding 16oz per 10,000 gallons of water to a bucket of pool water.
 Then, take that newly mixed water and broadcast it into the pool.

-If you gave any questions about removing or preventing stains, contact a local Affinity Pools professional.
+If you have any questions about removing or preventing stains, contact Affinity Pools.